 4. Visit the Chinese side of Mt.
 Paektu: Changbaishan

 While YPT offers one special trip to the active volcano and mythical birthplace of Korean people known as Mt Paektu, this isn’t stopping you from visiting the Chinese side of Changbaishan any time of the year.
 While suitably more touristy than it’s DPRK counterpart, Changbaishan features gorgeous mountain walks, Confucian temples and a myriad of hot springs.
-Located on the mountain range border between China and North Korea, our pick goes to this kitsch wood-log cabin, perfect for winter skiing and autumn hikes and visits to the legendary Mt.
+Located on the mountain range border between China and North Korea, our pick goes to a kitsch wood-log cabin, perfect for winter skiing and autumn hikes and visits to the legendary Mt.
 Paektu.

 5. The bright lights of Linjiang